MartaWoodkowski/Excel/README.md

   ![Pivot1](Images/Pivot1.PNG)

-  * Created a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category**.
+  * Created a new sheet with a pivot table that analyzes the initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category**.

   * Created a stacked column pivot chart that can be filtered by country based on the table I have created.

   ![Pivot2](Images/Pivot2.PNG)

-  * Created a new sheet with a pivot table that will analyze the initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category**.
+  * Created a new sheet with a pivot table that analyzes the initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category**.

   * Created a stacked column pivot chart that can be filtered by country and parent-category based on the table I have created.